mainio/decidim-module-helsinki_profile/README.md

 Before installing this module or starting the integration process, it is highly recommended to familiarize yourself with the
 [overview documentation](./docs/HELSINKI_PROFILE_OVERVIEW.md) to get the basic understanding on how this integration and the Helsinki profile works.
+The whole system is a bit more complex than a simple OIDC authentication flow integration, so it is recommended to get a basic understading of how the system works to begin with.

 The gem has been developed by [Mainio Tech](https://www.mainiotech.fi/).